Federal Reserve Bank Presidents

 Federal Reserve Bank of St. Louis

 Dr. Bullard took office on April 1, 2008, as the twelfth chief executive of the Eighth District Federal Reserve Bank, at St. Louis.
 He is currently serving a full term that began March 1, 2011.
-In 2015, he serves as an alternate voting member of the Federal Open Market Committee.
+In 2016, he serves as a voting member of the Federal Open Market Committee.

 Dr. Bullard is a native of Forest Lake, Minnesota.
 He received a bachelor's degree in quantitative methods and information systems, and economics from St. Cloud State University in 1984 and a Ph.D. in economics from Indiana University in 1990.